nbarba/py3DRec/README.md

 # py3DRec

 This repository contains a revised implementation of the structure from motion algorithm used in [Barbalios et al., "3D Human Face Modelling From Uncalibrated Images Using Spline Based Deformation", VISSAP 2008](http://poseidon.csd.auth.gr/papers/PUBLISHED/CONFERENCE/pdf/VISAPP_final.pdf).
-Given at least three views of an object, and identified feature points across these views, the algorithm generates a reconstruction of the objet in 3D.
+Given at least three views of an object, and identified feature points across these views, the algorithm generates a 3D reconstruction of the object.

 ## Overview